 Sintra train station

 Sintra train station is 1.5km to the east of the historic town centre, while the Pena Palace and Moors castle are situated further away and at the top of a steep hill.
-Luckily there is a tourist bus (service 434) which connects the train station, the historic town and the Pena Palace, for a guide to the bus route please click here.
+Luckily there is a tourist bus (service 434) which connects the train station, the historic town and the Pena Palace.

 Sintra By Car and Sintra Car Parking